Quack842/p4-dndcampaign/TESTING.md

 ### [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-Chrome DevTools was used during the development process to test, explore and modify HTML elements and CSS styles used in the project.
+Chrome DevTools was used during the development process to test, explore and modify HTML elements and CSS style used in the project.

 ### Responsiveness